strimzi/proposals/052-cruise-control-api-users.md

 spec:
   cruiseControl:
     apiUsers:
-      type: fromSecret (1)
+      type: hashloginservice (1)
-      secret:
+      valueFrom: (2)
+        secretKeyRef:
-        secretName: cruise-control-api-users-secret
+          name: cruise-control-api-users-secret
-        secretKey: key
+          key: key
      ...
 ```
-(1) A type field is added here for configuration flexibility in the future. e.g. Gives us the option to have other methids of configuring API users other than using `secrets`
+(1) A `type` field is added here to describe the format of the data and for configuration flexibility in the future.
+Thsi gives us the option to add different data format types in the future.
+In this example we use Jetty's HashLoginService format since that is the format which Cruise Control uses for its API user configuration.

+(2) The `valueFrom` construct allows us to add more sources in the future if needed.
+This is also a pattern used in other Strimzi APIs already, for example Strimzi's logging configuration, password configuration in KafkaUser resources, metrics configuration, and more.

 Strimzi would decode and use the contents of this secret to populate the Cruise Control API auth credentials file which would be mounted and used by the Cruise Control pod.